freenas/freenas-docs/userguide/plugins.rst

 |ui-chevron-right| and :guilabel:`RESTART`.

 Click |ui-chevron-right| and :guilabel:`MANAGE` to open a management or configuration screen for the application.
-For example, clicking :guilabel:`MANAGE` for an installed Plex plugin opens the Plex web interface in a new browser tab.
 Plugins with a management interface show the IP address and port to that page in the *Admin Portal* column.

 .. note:: Not all plugins have a functional management option.
 See :ref:`Managing Jails` for more instructions about interacting with